Ashwina7999/Snapshot/README.md

-# Getting Started with Create React App
+# Snapshot Application

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created with React and other Front End Tecgnologies [Project Link](https://ashwina7999.github.io/Snapshot/).

 ## Available Scripts